José María Araúz de Robles Estremera: Family and youth

-José Maria and his siblings were brought up in a profoundly Catholic ambience.
+José María and his siblings were brought up in a profoundly Catholic ambience.
 Orphaned by father in 1905, he moved to Madrid to attend the Salesian Colegio de San Juan Bautista.
 He studied law in Universidad Central de Madrid to obtain his PhD laurels in 1919; in 1921 he became Abogado del Estado.
 Drafted to the army he reduced his term as a soldier de cuota and served in Regimiento Inmemorial del Rey during the Moroccan campaign, witnessing the battle of Annual in 1921.
 Upon his return married to Mercedes López Ramiro; the couple had 5 sons: Fernando, José Maria, Jesús, Javier and Santiago.
 Javier married Ana Dávila, daughter of the Falangist politician Sancho Dávila y Fernández.
 Santiago Araúz de Robles López, a lawyer by profession and a hunter by vocation, apart from juridical contributions is best known as author of novels and essays revolving around rural life, not an unusual Carlist thread.
 The brother of José María, Carlos Araúz de Robles Estremera, also a lawyer, became an author of multiple works in law/legislation, history and letters, including essays, poetry and novels, also with the costumbrista leaning.
 The maternal cousin, Romualdo de Toledo y Robles, during early Francoism was a longtime high official in Ministry of Education.